webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

      +-+-+-+-+-+-+-+-+

 ```
 There is no DCEP NACK.
-DataChannel opens always succeed, because they are carried on the same SCTP stream as the data which as already suceeded!
+DataChannel opens always succeed, because they are carried on the same SCTP stream as the data, which has already suceeded!

 #### PPID
 The SCTP PPID for WebRTC DCEP is 50.
 DCEP messages are processed apart from the rest of the data in the SCTP stream and not passed back up to the web application or service.

 #### Parameter exchange
 In theory it is possible to create a datachannel using out-of-band non-DCEP negotiation in SDP.
 Don't.

 ## Reference to RFCs
 https://datatracker.ietf.org/doc/rfc8832/?include_text=1